capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Interface
 - The application will be designed with the goal of a simple and intuitive user interface using modern design principles.
+- The application will have a dark and light mode

 #### Security
 - The applicationm will make use of secure data solutions such as Firebase and OAuth for security.